Visualization for Communication (VisComm)

 STUDENT COMMITTEE

-Prakash Chandra Shukla, Purdue University
+Prakash Shukla, Purdue University

 Saugat Pandey, Washington University in St. Louis